aptible/www/src/markdown/legal/security.md

 SSH public key authentication is used to limit access to your authorized backend users during git-based deploys.
 Following a successful push to an Aptible git endpoint, code is copied down to your stack's build layer.
 The resulting images are pushed to a private stack registry, backed by AWS S3, which provides redundant, access-controlled storage.

 ##### **3.G - Databases**
 Databases run in the database layer of your stack, on a private subnet accessible only from app or bastion layer.
 SSL/TLS is required if the database protocol supports it.
 Disk volumes backing databases are encrypted at the filesystem level using Aptible-managed AES encryption.
+Aptible manages the creation, access security, and destruction of encryption keys.
 You can check whether your database uses AES-192 or AES-256 in the Aptible Deploy dashboard.
 You can rekey the database by dumping/restoring it at any time.
 You may implement additional controls, such as database security policies or row-/column-level encryption with keys you manage.

 ##### **3.H - Aptible Deploy Penetration Testing**
 Aptible conducts penetration testing of the Aptible Deploy infrastructure at least annually.
 These tests consist of open-ended, best-effort security assessments performed by qualified third-party testing firms that specialize in cloud and containerized infrastructures.
 The testers review the Aptible Deploy architecture, are given full read access to Aptible Deploy source code (and access to the Aptible Deploy engineering team to answer questions throughout the test), and are given privileged internal (i.e., backdoor) access to a sandbox Aptible Deploy environment.
 From this context, the testers attempt to identify vulnerabilities in Aptible Deploy’s control plane, core API, authentication API, and related Aptible Deploy services.